 Financial assets that are potentially subject to concentrations of credit risk and failures by counterparties to discharge their obligations in full or in a timely manner.
 These arise principally from cash balances with banks, cash equivalents, receivables and other financial assets.
 The maximum exposure to credit risk is the total of the fair value of the financial assets at the end of the reporting year.
-Credit risk on cash balances with banks and any other financial instruments is limited because the counter-parties are entities with acceptable credit ratings.
-For expected credit loss ("ECL") on financial assets, the general approach (three-stage approach) in the financial reporting standard on financial instruments is applied to measure the impairment allowance.
+Credit risk on cash balances with banks and any other financial assets, the general approach (three-stage approach) in the financial reporting standard on financial instruments is applied to measure the impairment allowance.
 Under this general approach the financial assets move through the three stages as their credit quality changes.
 On initial recognition, a day-1 loss is recorded equal to the 12 month ECL unless the assets are considered credit impaired.
+However, the simplified approach (that is, to measure the loss allowance at an amount equal to lifetime ECL at initial recognition and throughout its life) permitted by the financial reporting standards on financial instruments is applied to measure the assets are considered credit impaired.
 However, the simplified approach (that is, to measure the loss allowance at an amount equal to lifetime ECL at initial recognition and throughout its life) permitted by the financial reporting standards on financial instruments is applied for financial assets that do not have a significant financing component, such as trade receivables and other current financial assets.